wxGlade/wxGlade/sphinx/source_code.rst

 Traditional programs or scripts usually have a defined flow.

 GUI programs on the other hand, are event-driven and the flow depends on the user's actions.
 The events like mouse clicks are delivered from the operating system or window manager to the application.
 The receiving side is an infinite loop, called "event loop" or "main loop".
-When you have a look at the last lines of a Python file that wxGlade wrote, you will see that the ``MainLoop`` method of your application is called.
+When you have a look at the last lines of a Python file that wxGlade wrote, you will see that the :code:`MainLoop` method of your application is called.
 The main loop receives events from e.g. the Windows operating sytem and dispatches it to windows and controls.
 To handle things like mouse clicks, menu selections, button clicks etc. you need to register handlers.

 wxGlade allows you to enter handler names.
 For any of these names, empty method stubs will be generated in the source code file and the methods will be bound when the window is created.
 Alternatively, you may define and register handlers yourself.

 **Example: button event EVT_BUTTON**

-The main event of a button is ``EVT_BUTTON``.
+The main event of a button is :code:`EVT_BUTTON`.
-In the following example we want to call a method ``on_button_pressed`` whenever the ``button_1`` is clicked.
+In the following example we want to call a method :code:`on_button_pressed` whenever the :guilabel:`button_1` is clicked.

 **Method 1: use wxGlade to create a handler method**